 - a.)
 A compulsory meeting of athletes will be held before all CISM competitions and will be conducted by the PCSC, the Competition Manager and the Race Referee, - b.)
 All athletes must be in attendance, - c.)
 Each athlete must bring his ID and sign the participants list, - d.)
-Absent athletes can participate only by authorisation of the OCR on advice by the CSC.
+Absent athletes can participate only by authorisation of the OCR on advice by the CSC, - e.)
+Names of relay team members must be submitted by the team captain.